CouncilofLorien/counciloflorien.github.io/docs/cards/M/magic-ring-of-lies.md

 > Special Item
 >
 > {: .minion-resource-text .black-text .p-2 }
 > > _Magic Ring._ Playable only with a Gold Ring and after a test indicates a _Magic Ring._ Gives the bearer diplomat skill.
 If the bearer is already a diplomat, he gets +3 direct influence.
-Cannot be duplicated on a given character. <br>_"'The lesser rings were only essays in the craft before it was full grown...'"_ ***---LotRI***
+Cannot be duplicated on a given character. <br>_“‘The lesser rings were only essays in the craft before it was full grown...’”_ ***---LotRI***
 >
 > {: .minion-resource-name .p-1 .pr-2 }
 > > <div class="card-shield">【[+3[di]]】</div>